Skip to main content

 About

-Bullet: Surge is a single player and multiplayer strategy game.
+Bullet: Surge is a single player and multiplayer tactical real-time strategy game with a anime theme.
 It was developed by Cerbere Games and was released on July 11, 2025.
 It received very positive reviews from players.

 Plan fast, move faster — Bullet: Surge throws you into real-time bullet-dodging action!
 Adapted from the hit board game by Level 99, this fast-paced puzzle experience brings charismatic heroines to life, each wielding unique powers.
 Solo or online — the surge is coming!
 Choose your HeroineEach heroine wields a different power that changes how you experience the game!
 Whether you're batting bu…